Git-Hub-Dangel/euphoric-flashcards/README.md

    * Support for transliterations of glyphic languages or pronunciations, e.g. `汉语 - hànyǔ - Chinese`
 * Native two-way card reviews
 * A Sentence Builder review mode, for practicing deliberate sentence construction with your own flashcards
-* The FSRS spaced-repetition algorithm with load balancing
+* An Anki-like spaced-repetition algorithm with load balancing

 [This is a preview video demonstrating the syntax and UI](https://www.jrdk.de/notes/euphoric-flashcards#syntax-reference-video)
 ## 🧭 Where to?